Matrix encoding method in variational quantum singular value decomposition: Singular value decomposition

 \subsection{Quantum algorithm preparing objective function}

 First of all, we have to prepare the above mentioned matrix $M=\{m_{ij}: i,j=0,\dots,N-1\}$ for encoding into the state of a quantum system.
-To this end we normalize $M$ and make real the first diagonal element, i.e., replace $M$ with the matrix $A=\{a_{ij}: i,j=0,\dots,N-1\}$:
+To this end we normalize $M$ and make real the first diagonal element { assuming that this element does not equal to zero ($m_{00}\neq 0$),} i.e., replace $M$ with the matrix $A=\{a_{ij}: i,j=0,\dots,N-1\}$:

 Now we can encode the elements of the matrix $A$ into the superposition state of $R$ and $C$ as follows: